 Serum IGF-1 should be measured in patients with suspected acromegaly

-- IGF-1 levels are typically substantially elevated (3-fold to 10-fold), and because IGF-1 levels do not fluctuate like GH levels do, they are the simplest way to assess GH hypersecretion.
-IGF-1 levels also can be used to monitor response to therapy.
+- IGF-1 levels are typically substantially elevated (3-fold to 10-fold), and because IGF-1 levels do not fluctuate as GH levels do, they are the simplest way to assess GH hypersecretion.
+IGF-1 levels also can be used to monitor response to therapy

 - Blood should be taken before the patient eats breakfast (basal state); in normal people, basal GH levels are < 5 ng/mL.
 Transient elevations of GH are normal and must be distinguished from pathologic hypersecretion.
 The degree of GH suppression after a glucose load remains the standard and thus should be measured in patients with elevated plasma GH